gbingham18/PacketWatch/README.md

 # PacketWatch (Test Project)

-A mock iOS accountability app that simulates network packet monitoring.
-This test project lets you explore DNS and TLS parsing, domain validation, app fingerprinting, and browser detection — all without needing Apple Network Extension entitlements.
+A mock iOS accountability app that combines user authentication, onboarding, and accountability networking with simulated network packet monitoring.
+Users can sign up, configure their monitoring preferences, build an accountability network of allies and administrators, and view or report on network activity — all without needing Apple Network Extension entitlements.

 ## What It Does

+### App Flow
+- **Authentication** — Sign up, sign in, and session restore via Firebase Auth
+- **Role-based onboarding** — New users choose to be monitored or to support others, then configure an administrator, filter sensitivity, and allies
+- **Accountability networks** — Invite administrators (who approve filter changes) and allies (who view activity reports)
+- **Feature-gated UI** — Tab bar adapts based on user role; monitored users see their own activity, supporters see a list of networks they monitor

+### Packet Monitoring
 - **Simulates VPN packet capture** — Generates realistic network traffic patterns
 - **Parses DNS queries** — Extracts domain names from DNS wire format
 - **Parses TLS ClientHello** — Extracts SNI (Server Name Indication) hostnames